YOLOv8 Pose Estimation#

 }

-We also need to define an out function for the accelerator to use.
+We also need to define an output function for the accelerator to use.
 Our output function will post-process the accelerator output and display it on the screen.

 def process_model_output(self, *ofmaps):